-Second, if you’re in charge of making recommendations, chances are you’re not a decision-maker yourself.
+If you’re in charge of making recommendations, there’s also a good chance that you’re not a decision-maker yourself.
 But that doesn’t mean you don’t have one or more preferred options based on your findings.
-The question is how you can best communicate them.
-Our 5+2 principles are intended to give you a strategic edge over the process of making recommendations and picking a solution.
-Let’s start.
+So ultimately, the question is how you can best frame them.
+There are five principles you may find useful when making recommendations.

 1. The Gold Standard